yeohj0710/BOJ-AC-codes-length-scraper/README.md

 <br>

-2. If there are any other issues you want to exclude from the search, add them to the 'excluded-problems-list', one per line.<br>
+2. If there are any other problems you want to exclude from the search, add them to the 'excluded-problems-list', one per line.<br>

 <div align="center">